 Every business owner should take the time to claim ownership of their listing on Google Business Profile (Formerly Google My Business) and optimize their profile so users know what products and services they provide and how to contact them.
 Verification requires you to prove that you are the owner of the business in question, and it may take some time for the site to finalize the process.
 By doing so, claiming ownership places you in a position to engage with customers, respond to reviews, petition against harassment, and take advantage of other features that you can use to improve local SEO and user experience.

 Take Control of Your Online Image for Better Results

 Your Google Reviews listing may not be the only place customers go to evaluate your reputation, but it’s usually one of the first places they will check.
 This makes it a centerpiece for your digital presence.
 Considerate and helpful responses to reviews, both positive and negative, help viewers form an idea of how much you care about their satisfaction and how engaged you are with your customers.

 By providing a strong first impression, you can easily increase your organic traffic and improve the chances of them converting into a new customer.
 It’s a quick and free way to drive users to your site and enter them into the conversion funnel so you can keep them moving down the pipeline.

 Since these reviews are integrated with Google Maps, they also have a lot of potential for boosting your local SEO ranking.
-Anyone using Google to search for nearby establishments is likely to stumble across your reviews if they find your listing and compare them to your competitors’.
-The higher quantity and quality of reviews you have—the higher your business will be listed in the search results, which means more clicks, visits and conversions.
+Anyone using Google to search for nearby establishments is likely to stumble across your reviews if they find your listing and compare them to your competitors.
+The higher the quantity and quality of reviews you have—the higher your business will be listed in the search results, which means more clicks, visits, and conversions.
 Win-win!